lzap/Piano162Logic/README.md

 ## Limitations or issues

 Logic Sampler is limited to polyphony of 99 voices and since each note triggers two samples (both close and ambient mics), the total polyphony is 50 effectively.
 This could be workarounded by creating separate Sampler instances but I wanted to keep things simple and also it makes no sense to try to compete with professional sample libraries or even physical modelling or hybrid instruments.
 They will always sound better with much greater polyphony.

+The sample content library comes with round-robins for each individual sample and Logic Sampler is capable of round-robin sampling.
+However, for practical reasons I ended up using just samples named with "1".
+Double the samples, double the work on getting a good sound from them.

 One ambient pianissimo sample was incorrectly recorded (there is a silence essentially) and although I could use its round-robin counterpart, again, I wanted to keep things simple.
 Therefore a pitched neighbor is used as a replacement.